CHeggan/CHeggan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Frugal Machine Learning, University Of Edinburgh (Expected finish Autumn 2024)
+* Ph.D in Frugal Machine Learning, University Of Edinburgh, 2024
 * MPhys, University Of Edinburgh, 2020

 Skills